 Switzerland and Vietnam established diplomatic relations in 1971.
 Vietnam, as an economically emerging country, has seen a large and rapid increase in its trade with Switzerland.
 Switzerland is supporting the transition process in Vietnam and the country’s effort to develop its economy.
 In order to strengthen bilateral relations between the two countries, Switzerland opened a consulate general in Ho Chi Minh City in September 2015.

 Switzerland and Vietnam established diplomatic relations in 1971.
 Bilateral relations have become closer in recent years.
 Since 2011, the two countries have conducted a regular political dialogue.
 In addition, since 2008 Vietnam has been one of the eight priority countries of Swiss economic development and cooperation carried out by the State Secretariat for Economic Affairs (SECO).

 Furthermore, Switzerland also cooperates with Vietnam within the context of the Association of Southeast Asian Nations (ASEAN), of which Switzerland became sectoral dialogue partner in July 2016.

 Vietnam is a promising market for Switzerland.
-With approximately one hundred companies active in Vietnam, Switzerland is one the largest European investors in the country.
+With approximately one hundred companies active in Vietnam, Switzerland is one of the larger European investors in the country.
 The trade volume between the two countries reached CHF 3,3 billion in 2020.
 Negotiations on a free trade agreement between the European Free Trade Association (EFTA), of which Switzerland is a member, and Vietnam have been under way since 2012.

 Cooperation in education, research and innovation